-The ICS school year is divided into four nine-week terms with two terms making up one semester.
-Semester grades are calculated with each nine-week term.
-In grades K-6 each term is 50% of the semester grade.
+The ICS school year is divided into four terms with two terms making up one semester.
+Semester grades are calculated with each term.
+In grades 7-8 each term is worth 47.5% and the semester final exam is 5%.
+In grades 9-12 each term is worth 45% and the semester final exam is 10%.